kachourim/sym/README.md

 <img src="/images/T-struct.png" width="250">

-The structure is aligned with the metasurface lattice and its symmetries (Px, Pz, C2y) are emphasized (descriptions given in the next section).
+The structure is aligned with the metasurface lattice and its symmetries (Px, Pz, C2y) are emphasized.

 To use the provided script, enter the symmetries of the structure in the first box, as follows